How to Automate WordPress using Python

 created_page = post_content(wp_site=wp_site, wp_token=wp_token, data=new_post, content_type='pages')

-The following function modifies an existing page or post on a WordPress site.
+The following function modifies an existing page on a WordPress site.

 # Define the updated data for the page